GrandpaScout/Figura-VSCode-Documentation/.github/ISSUE_TEMPLATE/documentation-error.md

 This class also claims that "foo" is true but it's actually "bar"

 # Additional Info:
-*Whatever extra info you want to add.
+//*Whatever extra info you want to add.
 If you don't need this section, remove it.*